STAND. COM. REP. NO. 3454

-As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2590, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2590, H.D.
-2, S.D.
-1, and be referred to your Committees on Commerce, Consumer Protection, and Health and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 85, S.D.
+1, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
+No. 85, S.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Judiciary and Labor,